DEMOCRACY

 Former President Jair Bolsonaro and his main allies, both civilian and military, were the target of this operation.
 The suspicion is that they are involved in an attempted coup aimed at invalidating the 2022 elections, in which Luiz Inácio Lula da Silva emerged victorious.

 The Federal Police carried out 33 search and seizure warrants and four preventative arrest warrants.
 In addition, precautionary measures were applied, such as restrictions on contact with other individuals under investigation, surrender of passports and removal from public office posts.
-The Minister of Brazil's Supreme Court (STF) Alexandre de Moraes authorized these warrants.
+The Justice of Brazil's Supreme Court (STF) Alexandre de Moraes authorized these warrants.

 Who are the targets?